blank0826/AI-CheckersGame/README.md

 # AI-CheckersGame
 This is an AI-Human played Checkers Game where you can choose of which algorithm to use while playing whether be it random or mini-max.

-First we will define the rules of a Checkers Game and then will describe the objective of Each Class.
+First we will define the rules of a Checkers Game and then will describe the objective of Each Class on how it helps in creating the gameplay.

 ## A. Rules